Starovoitov/Scoring-API/README.md

 *Samples of that could be taken from test.py

-The api is a script for handling and validation incoming http requests of certain formats and collecting data from them in store (optionally).
+This is a script for handling and validation incoming http requests of certain formats and collecting data from them in store (optionally).
 Using store is Redis database where records are written in following format:

     { account : {score: value, nclient1: [interests], nclient2: [interests]}}

-If connection is failed for several attempt is failed then using of persistent storage is stopped Cache for pulling data into db has 1000 bytes by default Sample of config of Redis is store.config, all parameters there are default and will be used if no config is provided
+If connection fails for several attempt then using of persistent storage is stopped Cache for pulling data into db has 1000 bytes by default Sample of config of Redis is store.config, all parameters are default there and will be used if no any other config is provided

 Script parameters: